 Remote teams are filled with diverse personalities, which can be a huge asset.
 At the same time, collisions and roadblocks can lead to collaboration issues.

 Based on a Forbes article, empathy is the top quality of a diverse and inclusive workplace.
-An empathetic team mindset creates better communication and resilience, helping to mitigate any personality roadblocks that cause unneeded hurdles for your team.
+An empathetic team mindset creates better communication and resiliency, helping mitigate any personality roadblocks that may cause unneeded hurdles for your team.

-Empathy is the ability to step into someone else’s shoes, to understand their perspective, acknowledge their emotions and opinions and react with compassion.
+Empathy is the ability to step into someone else’s shoes to think through their perspective and react with compassion.
+This involves truly imagining being in another person’s situation, including their emotions and opinions.

 The physical distance of your remote team can create psychological distance, which makes empathy harder to create.